Tractable Uncertainty-Aware Meta-Learning: Numerical Analysis

-\textbf{Unimodal meta-learning: The meta-learned prior accurately fits the tasks.}~\, First, we investigate the performance of \approach{} on a unimodal task distribution consisting of sinusoids of varying amplitude and phase, using the single GP structure for $\distparam$.
-We compare the performance between \trainingid, \trainingrandom{} and \trainingfim.
-We also compare the results between training with an infinite amount of available sine tasks (infinite task dataset), and with a finite amount of available tasks (finite task dataset).
-More training details can be found in Appendix~\ref{app:train-details-single}.
-Examples of predictions at the test time are available in Figure~\ref{fig:single-predictions}, along with confidence levels.
+In this section, we evaluate the empirical efficacy of the proposed framework by examining the following key aspects of \approach: (1) Comparative accuracy of the proposed probabilistic framework against baselines in both unimodal and multimodal settings, (2) OoD detection performance of the proposed method, and (3) ablation study regarding the trade-off between learning a rich prior distribution and maintaining a complete feature map.

-In both OoD detection and quality of predictions, \trainingrandom{} and \trainingfim{} perform better than \trainingid{} (Figure~\ref{fig:single-performance}), and this is reflected in the quality of the learned prior $\distparam$ in each case (see Appendix~\ref{app:additional-single}).
-With respect to the trade-off mentioned in Section~\ref{sec:prior_covariance}, we find that for small networks, a rich prior over the weights matters more than the full expressiveness of the feature map, making both \trainingrandom{} and \trainingfim{} appealing.
-However, after running further experiments on a deep-learning image-domain problem, this conclusion does not hold for deep networks (see Appendix~\ref{app:deep}), where keeping an expressive feature map is important (\trainingid{} and \trainingfim{} are appealing in that case).
-Thus, \trainingfim{} is the variant that we retain, for it allows similar or better performances than the other variants in all situations.
+\paragraph{Comparison with baselines.} To show the efficacy of \approach{}, we compare it to the closely related prominent meta-learning frameworks, i.e., MAML \citep{maml} and Multimodal MAML (MMAML) \citep{mmaml}, as well as additional baselines, namely, Conditional Neural Processes (CNP) \citep{cnp}, Transformer Neural Processes (TNP-D) \citep{tnpd}, and Deep Kernel Transfer (DKT) \citep{dkt}.
+First, we consider a unimodal setting with the task distribution consisting of sinusoids of varying amplitude and phase.
+We use a neural network with 2 hidden layers, 40 neurons each, with a ReLU non-linearity, and a single GP structure of $\distparam$ for \approach{}.
+In a unimodal setting, we also compare the results between training with an infinite amount of available sine tasks (infinite task dataset), and with a finite amount of available tasks (finite task dataset).
+We then extend the empirical analysis to a multimodal setting with training data consisting of sinusoids as well as lines with varying slopes.
+Details on the problems can be found in Appendix~\ref{app:train-details-single}, and the training and test details for unimodal and multimodal cases are in Appendix~\ref{app:problem-details} and Appendix~\ref{app:train-details-multi}, respectively.

-Note how \trainingfim{} outperforms MAML: it achieves much better generalization when decreasing the number of context samples $\batchsize$ (Figure~\ref{fig:single-performance}).
-Indeed, \trainingfim{} trained with a finite task dataset performs better than MAML with an infinite task dataset: it is able to capture better the common features of the tasks with a smaller task dataset.
+As shown in Figure~\ref{fig:single-mse}, \emph{the empirical evidence confirms that \approach{} outperforms MAML, particularly in the low-data regime}; it achieves much better generalization particularly when we have a small number of context samples, $\batchsize$.
+Moreover, \approach{} trained with a finite task dataset performs comparably to the one with an infinite dataset and predicts better than the baselines.
+This shows the robustness of \approach{}, capturing the common features of the tasks even with limited meta-training.
+Examples of test predictions are in Figure~\ref{fig:single-predictions-full} in the Appendix.